Give Now

 What’s the Difference Between a Tithe and an Offering?

-In scripture a tithe literally translates to a “tenth”.
-In Genesis 14 Abram gave a tenth of his first fruits to God after his victory, not to invoke God’s blessings but in response to God’s blessings.
-That is how we believe we should give our tithes, 10% of the first fruits of our labor.
-An offering in scripture is something to be given prayerfully and cheerfully as we are called by God, not reluctantly.
+In Scripture, a tithe literally means a tenth.
+In Genesis 14, Abram gave a tenth of his first fruits to God after a great victory—not to earn God’s blessing, but as a response to the blessing God had already given him.
+That example shapes how we believe tithing should be practiced today: giving 10% of the first fruits of our labor as an act of worship and gratitude.